Allies of World War II: Africa

 In Africa these included: French West Africa, French Equatorial Africa, the League of Nations mandates of French Cameroun and French Togoland, French Madagascar, French Somaliland, and the protectorates of French Tunisia and French Morocco.

 French Algeria was then not a colony or dependency but a fully-fledged part of metropolitan France.

 Asia and Oceania

 The fall of Damascus to the Allies, late June 1941.
-A car carrying Free French commanders General Georges Catroux and General Paul Louis Le Gentilhomme enters the city, escorted by French Circassian cavalry (Gardes Tcherkess).
+A car carrying Free French commanders General Georges Catroux and General Paul Louis Le Gentilhomme enters the city, escorted by French Circassian cavalry (Gardes tcherkesses).

 In Asia and Oceania France has several territories: French Polynesia, Wallis and Futuna, New Caledonia, the New Hebrides, French Indochina, French India, Guangzhouwan, the mandates of Greater Lebanon and French Syria.
 The French government in 1936 attempted to grant independence to its mandate of Syria in the Franco-Syrian Treaty of Independence of 1936 signed by France and Syria.
 However, opposition to the treaty grew in France and the treaty was not ratified.
 Syria had become an official republic in 1930 and was largely self-governing.
 In 1941, a British-led invasion supported by Free French forces expelled Vichy French forces in Operation Exporter.